-- Advice.
-The higher education industry is currently beset by serious structural challenges that will likely substantially change the competitive landscape for colleges and universities over the next decade.
-In this tumultuous environment, the President and his Cabinet must make tough decisions about tuition and fee increases, enrollment targets, and resource reallocation.
-UBAC members will provide related advice to the President and his Cabinet.
+Advice: The higher education industry is currently beset by serious structural challenges that are substantially changing the competitive landscape for colleges and universities and are likely to continue in the future.
+In this tumultuous environment, the president and his cabinet must make tough decisions about tuition and fee increases, enrollment targets, and resource reallocation.
+UBAC will provide related advice to the president, provost, and cabinet.

-- Communication.
-Because approximately a third of UBAC membership consists of vice presidents and vice provosts who play key roles in the University's operations, UBAC will be a natural venue for communication between administration and various stakeholders.
-UBAC members will be expected to make regular budget-related reports (or participate in town halls) to educate members of the community about the University's operating and capital budgets and the work of UBAC.
+Communication: Because approximately one-third of UBAC membership consists of vice presidents and vice provosts who play key roles in the university's operations, UBAC will be a natural venue for communication between administration and various stakeholders.
+UBAC members will be expected to make regular budget-related reports (or participate in town halls or other communication activities) to educate members of the community about the university's operating and capital budgets and the work of UBAC.

-Composition of UBAC consists of seven (7) administrators, seven (7) faculty members, seven (7) staff members, and two (2) students.
-Faculty members are appointed for initial terms of staggered length by their respective unions.
-One staff slot is reserved for a member of the OPE (Local 3).
-The two student representatives are the presidents of the Associated Students of USF (ASUSF) and the Graduate Student Senate (GSS), or their respective designees.
-The seven administrator slots are allocated to the occupants of certain administrative roles at the University:
+The composition of UBAC will be as follows: five administrators, five faculty members, five staff members, and three students.
+The faculty members will be appointed for initial terms of staggered length by their respective unions.
+A single staff slot will be reserved for a member of the OPE (Local 29), and the remaining staff slots will be determined by nomination and election by all university employees.
+Nominations are limited to staff members who do not serve on the university's leadership team.
+The three student representatives will be the presidents of the Associated Students of USF (ASUSF) and the Graduate Student Senate (GSS), or their respective designees.
+The president, provost, and vice president for business and finance will sit on the council in an ex officio capacity, attending meetings as their schedules and interests permit.
+The five administrator slots are currently allocated to the occupants of certain administrative roles at the university:

-- Chief Information Officer and Vice President for Information Technology Services;
+Chief Information Officer and Vice President for Information Technology Services, Opinder Bawa

 Academic Dean, School of Management, Otgo Erhemjamts